PatrickJWalsh/Procurement-Planning---Divestiture-/README.md

 # Procurement Planning - Divestiture
 This document serves to summarize the project scope and output from my work with a client undergoing a divestitture.
-We were engaged to help with the overall procurement separation effort.
+We were engaged by a global healthcare comapny to help with the overall procurement separation effort.

 ## Project Scope
 Our client is divesting one of its businesses, and we were engaged to help with the procurement planning for both future companies.
-We approached the supplier base ($33 bn in annual spend) to ensure business continuity for both future companies.
+We approached the supplier base ($33 bn in annual spend across business services, IT, direct materials, logistics and R&D) to ensure business continuity for both future companies.
 This situation presented an opportunity for suppliers to revisit their existing contracts, so the biggest challenge was to minimize cost increases through negotiations.

 ## Collaboration & Personnel Involved